 Piece Brewery and Pizzeria.
 This spot is fun for groups.
 We actually went to Piece several times before we moved here.
 It’s always a good time.

 Parlor Pizza.
 The new River North location didn’t disappoint (plus it’s huge) but the West Loop location will always be my favorite.
 Especially if you’re bar hopping on a summer night.
 The menu options are what you’d expect from a typical pizza place and it’s a nice change of pace from deep dish pizza you can find everywhere else in the city.

+We’ve also been do a few places that were flops.
+If you want to double check before making a reservation, send me a mess on Instagram and I’ll happily tell you if we’ve been!
 Do you have any favorite restaurants in Chicago?
 What are your favorite places to eat in Chicago?